 Since 1991, EPA, DEQ, and DOE have signed 25 Records of Decisions on individual contaminant release sites and entire facilities at INL.
 Cleanup actions continue at Test Area North, the Idaho Nuclear Technology and Engineering Center, and the Radioactive Waste Management Complex.
 The FFA/CO subdivided INL into 10 waste area groups (WAGs) to facilitate remediation.
 These groups contain individual sites that are organized into operable units based on proximity or similar characteristics.
-The WAGs comprise the major facilities at INL, while WAG 10 encompasses the remaining portions of the site and site-wide ground water issues.
+WAGs 1-9 comprise the major facilities at INL, while WAG 10 encompasses the remaining portions of the site and site-wide ground water issues.
 Each WAG has a comprehensive Record of Decision that addresses human and ecological risk and has actions to restore or protect ground water within 100 years.

 This accordion will not appear on the screen